FINANCIAL AID APPLICATION PROCESS

 Before a student can be considered for financial aid, she/he must first be accepted to Allen College.
 Any financial aid applicant in default for previous educational loans shall not be granted federal or state assistance regardless of financial need.

-All students applying for financial assistance must complete an Allen College Financial Aid Questionnaire in addition to the Free Application for Federal Student Aid (FAFSA).
-Click here to complete the FAFSA.
-The financial aid questionnaire will be sent to you following the receipt of your FAFSA results.
-The FAFSA should be submitted as soon as possible after January 1 prior to the upcoming academic term.
+The FAFSA should be submitted as soon as possible after October 1 prior to the upcoming academic term.
 This application will determine financial need by providing an analysis of a family's financial condition by using the following items:

 - Family income and asset